xy-241/CS-Notes/content/Computer Organisation/Processor/Register.md

 ### Register Allocation
 - [[Language Processors#Compiler]] associates [[Register]] with variables in the given program

+### Register Spilling
+- When there are **more variables than the available registers** can hold (due to the limited number of registers), we encounter a situation known as **register spilling**
+- To handle this, some variables are temporarily saved to memory (usually the [[Address Space#Stack Frame|stack frame]]) and restored later when they are needed again

 ## Memory Register
 ---
 ### Memory Address Register